Challenging Trends: Data, Learning and the LRS

 Does the unique personal record data have to match (including the hierarchy of their organization) for the data to output in the right way?

 What many organizations we work with find, is that they have multiple identifiers for the same person; a unique number, an email and so on.
-Personas in Learning Locker allow you to register multiple IDs for the same person, so that when you query you can return every learning experience record for each unique identifier.
+Personas in Learning Pool LRS allow you to register multiple IDs for the same person, so that when you query you can return every learning experience record for each unique identifier.
 This can also work with organization hierarchy data which can be recut and appended at any time.”

 How will the data take into account different nationalities/cultures?